How do you connect and learn from other homesteaders when you don't know anyone directly around you who is living a homestead lifestyle?

 The beauty of these online businesses is that there are literally 2 billion users online, so there is plenty of space for creators in this digital marketplace.

 How to Get Involved in The Homestead Documentary Project

-At this point in time, the best way to support this project is to go to YouTube and watch the Homestead Documentary Project episodes.
+At this point in time, the best way to support this project is to go to watch the Homestead Documentary Project episodes.

 This project takes many man-hours to produce, edit and get this documentary out to the world.
 They may, in the future, do another Kickstarter campaign that allows people to pledge a donation to go toward the funding of the project.